orioljbosch/orioljbosch.github.io/_pages/consultancy.md

   - /consultancy.html
 ---

+I am always **open to collaborate on new projects and help design and implement high-quality surveys**.
+If you are interested in collaborating with me, [contact me](mailto:o.bosch-jover@lse.ac.uk).
+{: .notice}

 As a survey methodologist, I am not only experienced and interested in academic research, but also in solving real-world problems.

 My expertise can be divided into three areas: 1) mobile and web surveys; 2) questionnaire design and measurement quality and 3) sampling design and assessment.